About the Library

 The Library strives to provide services and materials to the public in an environment conducive to their best use.
 Activities and behaviors that interfere with the basic functions of the Library will be considered grounds for action by Library staff.
 Patrons must conduct themselves in a manner consistent with Library policies including the Behavior (PDF) and Unattended Child (PDF) policies.

 The Library staff design displays on timely topics for the enrichment of library patrons.
 Also on display on the various bulletin boards are public notices of community events and services.
 The Library does not permit the posting of personal advertisements or religious or political materials.
 Please see our full policy (PDF) for more information.

 The library provides computers for public use at all of the branches.
 These computers access the library catalog, subscription databases and services, and the Internet as well as running programs for word processing, spreadsheets, slide presentations, and children's games.
 Not all computers provide access to each of these services.
 Use of these computers is governed by the Library's Computer and Internet Use Policy.

 The library issues free library cards to residents of the State of California.
 All library card applicants may apply for and receive a card, and borrow library materials on the same visit if they present acceptable identification and proof of current address.
 Children under the age of 14 must have a parent or guardian sign their application form and present identification and proof of current address.
 Please see our full library card policy (PDF).

 You may apply for a library card online or print the Library Card Application form (PDF) and fill it in.
 You will still need to visit one of the libraries to present identification and proof of current address before you receive your card.

 Fines & Fees

-The library charges fines for late return of borrowed items.
-To help cover costs, fees are charged for some services, including lost items, hold requests, inter-library loan requests, photocopying and printing.
-See the complete list of all fines and fees (PDF).
+The library is fine free and does not charge fines for late return of borrowed items.
+To help cover costs, fees are charged for some services, including lost items,, photocopying and printing.
+See the complete list of all fees (PDF).